 7.1 Abutter Notification

-Any person filing a Notice of Intent or Abbreviated Notice of Resource Area Delineation, or for an amendment to an Order of Conditions shall follow the abutter notification requirements set forth in the Wetlands Protection Act (M.G.L.
-Ch.
-131 §40) and regulations, 310 CMR 10.05(4), and as may be amended by the MA DEP.
+Any person filing a Notice of Intent or Abbreviated Notice of Resource Area Delineation, or for an amendment to an Order of Conditions shall follow the abutter notification requirements set forth in the Wetlands Protection Act (M.G.L. c.
+131 §40) and regulations, 310 CMR 10.05(4), and as may be amended by the MassDEP.

 7.2 Public Notice

-The Commission shall provide written notice given at the expense of the applicant at least five business days prior to the public hearing or public meeting by publication in a newspaper of general circulation in West Newbury or in any other manner approved by the MA DEP.
-Where applicable, notice given for public meetings and public hearings under this bylaw may be combined with notice given for public meetings and public hearings under the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00).
+The Commission shall provide written notice given at the expense of the applicant at least five business days prior to the public hearing or public meeting by publication in a newspaper of general circulation in West Newbury or in any other manner approved by the MassDEP.
+Where applicable, notice given for public meetings and public hearings under this bylaw may be combined with notice given for public meetings and public hearings under the Wetlands Protection Act (G.L. c.
+131, §40) and regulations (310 CMR 10.00).

 7.3 Public Hearings & Public Meetings

-The Commission shall commence a public hearing on any permit application, Notice of Intent, or Abbreviated Notice of Resource Area Delineation, or a public meeting on the Request for Determination of Applicability, within 21 days from receipt of a complete permit application, Notice of Intent, or Abbreviated Notice of Resource Area Delineation unless an extension is authorized in writing by the applicant.
+The Commission shall commence a public hearing on any permit application, Notice of Intent, Abbreviated Notice of Resource Area Delineation, or request to amend a final Order of Conditions, or a public meeting on any Request for Determination of Applicability, within 21 days from receipt of a complete application, unless an extension is authorized in writing by the applicant.

-The Commission shall have authority to continue the public hearing or public meeting to a specific date announced at the hearing or meeting, for reasons stated at the hearing or meeting, which may include the need for additional information or plans required of the applicant or others as deemed necessary by the Commission.
+The Commission shall have authority to request that an applicant agree to continue the public hearing or public meeting to a specific date announced at the hearing or meeting, for reasons stated at the hearing or meeting, which may include the need for additional information or plans required of the applicant or others as deemed necessary by the Commission.
 In the event that the applicant objects to a continuance or postponement, the hearing or meeting shall be closed and the Commission shall take action on such information as is available.

-The Commission may combine its hearing or meeting under this bylaw with the hearing or meeting conducted under the Wetlands Protection Act (M.G.L.
-Ch.
+The Commission may combine its public hearing or public meeting under this bylaw with the public hearing or public meeting conducted under the Wetlands Protection Act (M.G.L. c.
 131 §40) and Regulations (310 CMR 10.00).

-8. Permits and Conditions
+8. Decisions and Conditions

 8.1 Decision

-The Commission shall issue its permit, denial, or determination within 21 calendar days of the close of the hearing or meeting, unless the applicant authorizes an extension in writing.
+The Commission shall issue its decision as a permit, Order of Conditions, denial, Order of Resource Area Delineation, or Determination of Applicability within 21 calendar days of the close of the public hearing or public meeting, unless the applicant authorizes an extension in writing.
 The Commission shall take into account the extent to which the applicant has avoided, minimized and mitigated any adverse effect to the interests of this bylaw.
 Each case will be considered on its own merits.
 Due consideration shall be given to any demonstrated hardship on the applicant by reason of denial, as presented at the public hearing or public meeting.
-The Commission may, in an appropriate case, combine the permit issued under this bylaw with the Order of Conditions, Order of Resource Area Delineation, or Determination of Applicability issued under the Wetlands Protection Act (G.L.
-Ch.
+The Commission may, in an appropriate case, combine the permit, Order of Conditions, Order of Resource Area Delineation, or Determination of Applicability issued under this bylaw with the Order of Conditions, Order of Resource Area Delineation, or Determination of Applicability issued under the Wetlands Protection Act (G.L. c.
 131 §40) and regulations (310 CMR 10.00).

 8.2 Waivers

-Upon written request, the Commission may waive specifically identified and requested procedures, design specifications, performance standards, or other requirements set forth in its bylaw or regulations, provided that:
+Upon written request, the Commission may waive specifically identified and requested procedures, design specifications, performance standards, or other requirements set forth in this bylaw or regulations, provided that:

-The Commission finds in writing after said public hearing that there are no reasonable conditions or alternatives that would allow the proposed activity to proceed in compliance with said bylaw or regulations.
+The Commission finds in writing after said public hearing that there are no reasonable conditions or alternatives that would allow the proposed activity to proceed in compliance with said bylaw or regulations; and